Audiveris/audiveris/docs/_pages/advanced/cli.md

 Defines the path to the default base output folder.

 This output folder will be the parent of any subfolder created according to an input file name.

+#### -playlist FILE.XML

+Loads the provided `.xml` file as a playlist.

+If in batch mode, the loaded playlist is used to build a compound book according to the playlist content.

+If in interactive mode, the loaded playlist is used only to populated and display a `Split and Merge` dialog.
+The user can then review and/or edit the playlist and potentially launch the building of the compound book at a desired location.

 #### -print